-I founded the Professor Joyice Collective based on a three-stranded cord: (1) the high demand for educational representation for Black students, (2) the increased need for school transition preparation, (3) and to fill the gap in relationship readiness for young adults and women.
+I founded the Professor Joyice Collective based on two principles: (1) the high demand for educational representation for Black students and (2) the increased need for school transition preparation.

-My platform exists to serve these three groups (youth, families, and women) and uplift our community with resources + services that celebrate our unique histories as a People and our special stories as individuals.
+My platform exists to serve these groups (youth and families) and uplift our community with resources + services that celebrate our unique histories as a People and our special stories as individuals.
 Though I have been deeply committed to this since 2011, I am now relaunching the Collective with a renewed focus and tenacity for my students and clients.

 In a nutshell, I describe myself as a spunky personality with a sense of purpose and fierce dedication to help others in their school and selfhood journeys.